Trades Training

 What is the time commitment?

-The total program is 12 weeks long.
-The first 8 weeks of the program include classroom learning Monday - Thursday from 8:30am - 3:00pm.
-The last 4 weeks of the program meet for on-the-job learning Monday - Wednesday from 7:30am - 5:00pm.
+The total program is 9 weeks long.
+The first 7 weeks of the program include hands-on classroom-based training and career development from Monday - Thursday from 8:30am - 3:00pm at Durham Tech or Wake Tech Beltline Education Center.
+The last 2 weeks of the program meet for on-the-job learning Monday - Wednesday from 8:30am - 4:30pm at the Hope Workshop in Carrboro.

 Where is the program located?